podcast

 Peter Mandler - The sociological imagination in mid-twentieth century Britain and America

 How has the language of social science penetrated its way into the everyday discourse of educated people, particularly in the period after the Second World War?
 In this lecture, Peter Mandler examines the extent to which people in mid-twentieth century Britain and America used the conceptual tools of psychology, sociology and anthropology to view their personal 'issues' also as social 'problems'.
-Get full access to Institute of Intellectual History at standrewsiih.substack.com/subscribe
+This is a public episode.
+If you would like to discuss this with other subscribers or get access to bonus episodes, visit standrewsiih.substack.com

 2012-03-12